Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 - [x] Use a "or" for facets of each group.
 - [x] Manage pagination when item set is redirected to search.
 - [ ] Reorder items in items set (from module Next, see MvcListeners).
-- [ ] Integrate the override in a way a direct call to adapter->buildQuery() can work with advanced property search (see Reference and some other modules).
+- [x] Integrate the override in a way a direct call to adapter->buildQuery() can work with advanced property search (see Reference and some other modules).
 - [ ] Rename search config "name" by "title" or "label".
 - [ ] Add hidden query to site settings.
 - [ ] DateRange field (_dr) may not appear in the type of index in mapping.
-- [ ] Use omeka selects option values by default for classes, templates, item sets, sites.
+- [x] Use omeka selects option values by default for classes, templates, item sets, sites.
 - [ ] Factorize and separate config, form and adapter.
 - [ ] Create index for Soundex and non-English algorithms.
 - [ ] Remove SearchingForm?
 - [ ] Restructure form config: separate form and results and allows to mix them, in particular to get multiple form (quick, simple) with same results, or different facets (facets by item sets or main results).
 - [ ] Allow to config the names of the form variants: simple, quick, basic, etc.
+- [ ] Make all search filters advanced filters (without and/or/type/field), allowing complex form with a simple config.
+- [ ] Make "q" a filter like other ones.
+- [ ] Create an automatic suggestions index for each filter with autosuggest.
+- [x] Standard query of items with has media, has original has thumbnail, and media types together are slow.
+- [ ] Manage aliases and labels of properties for each resource template with FilterSelect.
+- [ ] Use aliases to manage standard search with solr.

 Warning